See satellite image

 Advertising

-Satellite image refers to the photograph of Earth or other planets taken from a satellite orbiting around it.
+Satellite image refers to a photograph of the Earth or other planets taken from a satellite orbiting around it.

 Satellites capture these images using remote sensing instruments, which can detect various wavelengths of light emitted or reflected by the planet's surface.